-- O1 Protect and enhance heritage items and conservation areas. - O2 Encourage the sensitive adaptation or reuse of buildings that contribute to the spatial definition of the urban spaces they address.
+- 01 Protect and enhance heritage items and conservation areas. - ember 2022 02 Encourage the sensitive adaptation or reuse of buildings that contribute to the spatial definition of the urban spaces they address.

-- C1 All new developments and works to existing developments are to be designed to be compatible with the significance of listed heritage items, conservation areas and nominated character buildings. - C2 For development within the Transvaal Avenue Heritage Conservation Area refecto Appendix 1. - C3 Development to a character building is to respect the building and complement and enhance the key characteristics of the building including: - a) street edge definition; - b) its material, detailing and character; - c) its holistic building character related to articulation, massing, and patterns and distribution of wall opening. - Variations to the building envelope will only be considered where it can be demonstrated that the variations support the sensitive acaptive reuse of heritage items relating to the building's massing. - Where a character building is proposed to be replaced, the architectural quality and streetscape contribution of the proposed building must be at least equal to the quality of the building's material, character and detailing. - Modifications to character buildings must retain or enhance the architectural streetscape value of the existing building.
+- C1 All new developments and works to existing developments are to be designed to be compatible with the significance of listed heritage items, conservation areas and nominated character buildings. - For development within the Transvaal Avenue Heritage Conservation Area refer to C2 Appendix 1. - C3 Development to a character building is to respect the building and complement and enhance the key characteristics of the building including: - a) street edge definition; - b) its material, detailing and character; - c) its holistic building character related to articulation, massing, and patterns and distribution of wall opening. - Variations to the building envelope will only be considered where it can be demonstrated C4 that the variations support the sensitive adaptive reuse of heritage items relating to the building's massing. - C5 Where a character building is proposed to be replaced, the architectural quality and streetscape contribution of the proposed building must be at least equal to the quality of the building's material, character and detailing. - Modifications to character buildings must retain or enhance the architectural streetscape C6 ex. value of the existing building.